awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-deploymentpreference.md

 # DeploymentPreference<a name="sam-property-function-deploymentpreference"></a>

 Specifies the configurations to enable gradual Lambda deployments\.
-For more information about configuring gradual Lambda deployments, see [Deploying Serverless Applications Gradually](automating-updates-to-serverless-apps.md)\.
+For more information about configuring gradual Lambda deployments, see [Deploying serverless applications gradually](automating-updates-to-serverless-apps.md)\.

 **Note**: You must specify an `AutoPublishAlias` in your [AWS::Serverless::Function](sam-resource-function.md) to use a `DeploymentPreference` object, otherwise an error will result\.